goodtiding5/flask-py3.7-alpine-docker/README.md

-# flask-py3.7-alpine-docker
+# Docker image for Flask

-Docker for Flask with python-3.7-alpine
+A Docker image for Python/Flask built upon python3.7 alpine image.